 Several months later, I pulled it out, edited it with a fresh perspective, got feedback from writer friends, did a rewrite, then started shopping for an agent.

 Very long story short, found an agent, sold the book (Mark of the Demon) and a sequel to Random House.
 Not long after that, and with the incredible support of my husband, I left the Coroner’s Office to write full time.
 Later, I sold three more books in the series to DAW along with the first three books of the White Trash Zombie series.

-Today, I have fourteen books published, along with a handful of short stories.
+Today, I have fourteen books published, along with a handful of short stories – and if anyone wants to hire a book editor, I’m available.
 In 2018, for health reasons, I took another break from writing (with deepest thanks to Betsy Wollheim who was/is a very understanding—and brilliant!—editor) and returned refreshed and ready.

 I think back to that little-girl-who-was-me, the one who had plenty of seeds for her garden but lacked the tools and skills and experience to make it from planting to harvest.
 What would I tell her?

 First and foremost, to follow her passion, follow her dreams, nurture her talent.
 I do sometimes wonder what would have happened if I’d gone for an arts degree.
 The only thing I’m certain of is that my life would have been different.
 Better?
 Worse?
 Writer?
 Actor?
 I don’t know.
 But I wouldn’t be left wondering nearly half a century later . . . what if?
 (Side note #5: If I could, I absolutely would not go back in time and change anything.
 I have a wonderful husband and daughter, a solid career, and a wealth of unique and fascinating experiences, none of which I would risk losing.
 But I can have all of that and still wonder what if.)